vbacollective/wasabi/docs/ARCHITECTURE.md

 ```

 > [!NOTE]
-> The default handle is updated automatically by `WebSocketConnect` to point
-> to the most recently opened connection.
+> The default handle is updated automatically by `WebSocketConnect` and `TcpConnect` to point to the most recently opened connection, so single-connection scripts require no explicit handle management.

 ### Per-Connection State